-Choose this option if you’d like Mystery Room Mastering to set up a custom SoundCloud page of your project’s initial master and all revisions.
-This will be done using the highest resolution source files as possible for the best user listening experience.
+Choose this option if you’d like Mystery Room Mastering to set up a custom page to stream an mp3 version of your project’s initial master and all revisions.
 This will be a private page that can only be accessed using a special link that you’ll receive.
-A SoundCloud page can be useful if you need an easy way to share your project with others that may be involved with the project, either while the mastering is in progress or the finished product.
+A page like this can be useful if you need an easy way to share your project with others that may be involved with the project, either while the mastering is in progress or the finished product.

 If you or others involved are not very tech savvy, this is also a simple way to access your master via any Internet browser on a computer or most smartphones and tablets.
 It’s not the most accurate or high fidelity way to experience your master, but it is very simple and practical for some situations.
 It’s very mobile friendly.

-Another use for a custom SoundCloud page is for promotional needs leading up to and during the launch of the project.
-You can be sure that the listening experience via the SoundCloud page is as good as possible within the limitations of SoundCloud audio streaming.
+Another use for a custom mp3 stream page is for promotional needs leading up to and during the launch of the project.
 The page will stay active for as long as you’d like, and can also be made public at any time if needed.

 If you choose this option, please send the album cover art or a temporary image that you’d like to use on the page.
 You can also send a short set of notes to be visible on the page.

 Choose this option if you would like to have ISRC codes generated and assigned to each of your songs.
 An ISRC code is a digital fingerprint for each of your songs to track online usage, radio play, and other usage in the interest of collecting royalties.
 ISRC codes do not directly relate to album or project info being displayed on CD players or in iTunes software on a computer.
 See HERE for more info on how CD players and music playback software like iTunes and Windows Media Player will identify your CD.